COVID-19 impact on e-commerce in Denmark

 Cost per Click

 The chart shows the development of stock since January 15, 2020 (Index 100).
 In general, Danish webshops are still above index 90 compared to January.
 However, not surprisingly, the high number of orders made in the weeks after March 11 has made its mark on the number of in-stock products at Danish webshops.
 The effects of the global pandemic can result in a logistics chain under pressure.
 Especially with a lot of products coming from Asia.
-The chart is updated on a daily basis.

 Get a benchmark analysis